Aytül Erçil: Biography

-Aytül Erçil graduated from Boğaziçi University in 1979 with a double degree in Electrical Engineering and Mathematics.
-She then obtained a master's degree in 1980 and a Ph.D in 1983 at Brown University, both in Applied Mathematics.
+Aytül Erçil graduated from Robert College in 1975 and from Boğaziçi University in 1979 with a double degree in Electrical Engineering and Mathematics.
+She then obtained a master's degree in 1980 and a Ph.D. in 1983 at Brown University, both in Applied Mathematics.
 She worked at General Motors Research Laboratories from 1983 to 1988 as senior research scientist and staff research scientist and was a part-time faculty member at Wayne State University.

 Upon returning to Turkey, she started teaching at Boğaziçi University's Department of Industrial Engineering in 1988, where she established BUPAM Pattern Analysis and Machine Vision Laboratory, and started her first company, Vistek Ltd. Vistek developed machine vision products like fig sorting machines, glass quality inspection systems, and olive sorting machines.
 In 2013, Vistek was acquired by ISRA VISION AG.

 In 2001, she started teaching at the Electronics Engineering department at Sabancı University.
 She worked as the founding director of VPALAB Computer vision and Pattern Analysis Laboratory at Sabancı until 2013.
 Erçil co-founded Vispera A.Ş., an image processing/machine learning company, in 2014.
-Vispera is currently operating in 25 countries, developing solutions for retail execution and customer satisfaction.
+Vispera is currently operating in 50 countries, developing solutions for retail execution and customer satisfaction.

 Aytül Erçil is a member of the Arçelik International Advisory board, Allianz International Advisory board, Swiss Innovation Park advisory board, and of the joint scientific and industrial advisory board of European Machine Vision Association.